kpatronas/incapsula-rest-api-wrapper/README.md

 # incapsula-stats-api
-A python wrapper for the Incapsula REST API of stats functions
+A python wrapper for the Incapsula REST API currently only the stats functions are implemented